newmediapilot/gsap-examples/README.md

 When Flash declined, GSAP was rewritten in JavaScript (2012), quickly becoming the industry standard for web animation.

-#### GSAP boasts some important and useful features:
+#### GSAP features:
 - Scrub animating
-- Timeline animations
+- Timeline composition
-- CSS/JS property animatin
+- CSS/JS property animation
-- Bespoke property animations (such as a 3D model)
+- Bespoke property transitions
+- Scattering, bouncing, 3D transforms
+- No limits but what you can imagine (and time)

 #### About this layout